Current Events Research

 - Special software requirements: None.

-- Internet access: High-speed (greater than 1 MBPS via network).
+- Internet access: A medium-speed (28,000 BPS via modem) or high-speed (greater than 1 MBPS via network) connection.

-- Call your local or regional newspaper to see if they have a Website that your students might use.
+- Be sure to contact your local or regional newspapers to see if they have a Website that your students may also use.

 - The Christian Science Monitor

 The Web version of the Christian Science Monitor newspaper.

 - Welcome to the C-SPAN Networks